 I want you to nail this portion of your wedding to the point that you get stunning photographs from it.

-My first suggestion: think way in advance.
-If you've never danced in public, if you feel weird with eyes on you at a party, or you can't find rhythm to save your life, then it's perfectly okay to skip the traditional dance part of the reception.
+My first suggestion: Think way in advance.
+If you've never danced in public, if you feel weird with eyes on you at a party, or if you can't find a rhythm to save your life, then it's perfectly okay to skip the traditional dance part of the reception.

 If done right, your first dances can be insanely romantic and memorable for others.